ISAs - Is it time to give your finances a spring clean?

 Are you making the most of tax-free savings?

-However, your annual ISA allowance resets at the start of every new tax year on 6 April.
-So, once the tax year ends, you’ll lose what you haven’t used!
-Making sure you’ve used as much of your annual allowance as possible before the end of the tax year could help you to really reap the tax efficient benefits of these products across more of your savings.
+Before your annual ISA allowance resets, it can be good to see how much you have left for the tax year.
+Making sure you've used as much as possible could help you to really reap the tax efficient benefits across more of your savings.

-Consider all your savings
+Look at all your savings

-If you have savings in an old ISA or another type of savings account, or perhaps you’re using a current account to hold some of your funds, it might be worth considering transferring the money into a new ISA to make the most of the latest interest rates.
-It doesn’t matter how small the amount is either – you can open a cash ISA with Coventry Building Society with as little as £1.
+You might have savings in an old ISA or another type of savings account.
+Or perhaps you’re using a current account for some of your money.
+If this sounds familiar, it might be a good idea to think about transferring the money into a new ISA to make the most of the latest interest rates.

 Brush up on your ISA knowledge